 - Lab Commander: This is a Windows application for administrators to control lab computers (query, schedule reboot, issue commands, etc.).
 This talks to a custom service running on each machine.

-- Update Service: A Windows service written by CLC for managing the computers; responds to commands from Lab Commander.
+- Update Service: A Windows service written by the CLM Team for managing the computers; responds to commands from Lab Commander.

 Questions from potential partners about this program can be sent to us via our help request form.